 Chinese journalists are also subject to penalties ranging from dismissal to prosecution for violating vaguely-worded regulations against “spreading rumors” or violation of “news discipline,” which can be subject to arbitrary interpretation by police and the judiciary.

-In November 2000, three journalists from the state-owned Lanzhou Ribao and Lanzhou Wanbao in Gansu province were either fired or demoted for having violated “news discipline” after reporting the explosion of a military truck in Xinjiang province.
+In November 2000, three journalists from the state-owned Lanzhou Ribao and Lanzhou Wanbao in Gansu province were either fired or demoted for having violated “news discipline” after reporting the explosion of a military truck in Xinjiang region.
 In January 2003, Wang Daqi, editor of the magazine Ecology, was jailed for one year for “incitement to overthrown the government” for publishing articles about the Cultural Revolution.
 And in August 2006, Zan Aizong, a journalist for the Haoyang Bao in Zhejiang province was detained for a week on charges of “spreading rumors harmful to society” for reporting on the demolition of a Protestant church, and subsequently lost his job.

 “Announcements about media ‘crackdowns’ are always a concern in countries that already impose strict controls on information and journalists,” said Richardson.